JanHerca/urantiapedia/output/wikijs/en/article/Rafael_Mondejar/Los_Mundos_De_Estancia.md

 - Comply with the requirements demanded by the Urantia Parental Commission
 - Parents who have children in the Probationary Nursery receive all kinds of opportunities to collaborate with the morontia guardians of said children in relation to their instruction and formation.
 - We will be able to correct the biological deficiencies, those of our experience and the defects of our character
-- We will work to master the meaning of the morontia speck
+- We will work to master the meaning of the morontia mota
 - Before passing to the next world, we must reach, at least, the level of the post-Adamic dispensation of the normal evolutionary worlds.

 ## 4. The second World of mansions